zeyu2001/Ambrose/README.md

 Importantly, the extension only ever has access to `https://www.wizard101.com/quiz/trivia/game/*` URLs and the Chrome extension storage API.
 This means that the extension does not run on any URLs other than the trivia-specific ones.

-Just like any other software, my advice would be to take a look for yourself and see if this is something you trust.
+Like any other software, I would advise you to look for yourself and see if this is something you trust.
 Permissions are configured in the [`manifest.json`](./public/manifest.json) file.

 ## Contributing